KevinMTO/cuda_relax/README.md

 # cuda_relax
-Set of functions in C++ and CUDA as brain teasers and o relax from the daily life.
+Set of functions in C++ and CUDA as brain teasers.
+A way to forget about daily life.